 Report Page Tooltips in Power BI

 Thankfully, Power BI allows you to embed report pages as tooltips when hovering on your dashboard (Tableau users know these as “viz in tooltips”).
-Let me show you how to make them!
+In this blog I will give you step by step instructions on how to create them!

 What is a Report Page Tooltip?